diegoscantam/2qubits/README.md

 ![License](https://img.shields.io/github/license/diegoscantam/2qubits)
 ![Size](https://img.shields.io/github/repo-size/diegoscantam/2qubits)

-:warning: This repository is a work in progress in constant development! :hammer_and_wrench:

 ## About
 Implementation of a Python simulation of a quantum system of a few qubits.
 A variational estimate of the ground state energy of the deuteron is simulated on a Qiskit quantum circuit.
 This is done in two different ways, one being the representation of each quantum harmonic oscillator state the nucleus can occupy as a qubit, the other being the relative mixing between singlet and triplet spin and isospin states of the system mapped into a quantum circuit.
-Secondly, some quantum correction algorithms are implemented.
+Secondly, some read-out error mitigation algorithms are implemented.

 The present work is done in collaboration with [TIFPA (Trento Institute for Fundamental Physics and Applications)](https://www.tifpa.infn.it/) research centre and the [University of Trento](https://www.unitn.it/en) as part of a quantum computing internship.